a-enterprise-ch/myhost/README.md

 The purpose is to lookup IPv4 address of DDNS hostname while append to iptables chain.
 Run the script on CentOS or with minor changes on any Linux, may change line 2 for appropriate path to iptables i.e. debian /etc/default.

-The `host` command use a part of the BIND utilities so you need to install them.
-To install the BIND utilities, type the following:
+The `host` command use a part of the BIND utilities so you need to install them, install BIND utilities with type the command:
 `yum -y install bind-utils`

+On Debian and any of its derivatives, the installation is done using the apt command.

+`apt install dnsutils`

 A line contains with your DDNS hostname tagged with `#MyDDNS` must be entered into the `iptables` configuration file: